raniamarhoni/GuessTheFlagGame/README.md

 This game test your knowledge on country flags.
 People have 30 seconds to guess the country flag they will have 4 options to pick from.

 ## UX
-I was inspired with the game Quiz: Logo Game which I used to play as a child where you are shown a logo and had to guess the company with the letters there.
-I wanted todo something similar, so I decided to go with flags and givethe user 4 options to pick from.
-To make it more interestingI decided to put a timer, so they have 30 seconds to guess as many flags as possible.
+I was inspired with the game Quiz: Logo Game which I used to play as a few years ago where you are shown a logo and had to guess the company with the letters there.
+I wanted to do something similar, so I decided to go with flags and give the user 4 options to pick from.
+To make it more interesting I decided to put a timer, so they have 30 seconds to guess as many flags as possible.

-The game will keep track of your high score so the user will have something to beat.
-I wanted to create a minimalistic look so the page would not be too distracting. and the user would be able to focus on the game.

-I used adobe XD to decide the design here is the [design](https://github.com/raniamarhoni/GuessTheFlagGame/blob/f2ca1ea5b6c6cf5621ee7e22341138bf28aef229/assets/design/Game.xd)

-I included a modal which explains the game, so they know how to play as soon as theyget on the page.
-There is also a small description on top of the game.
+The aim was to create a user-friendly minimalist design where users can focus on the game and enjoy it to the full extent without any distractions.
+Giving the user all the information, they need at the time and all the unnecessary information to be taken out such as the instructions there is a modal in the beginning to explain the game, so they know how to play as soon as they get on the page.
+There is also a brief description on top of the game.

+I wanted to create a minimalistic look so the page would not be too distracting so the user would be able to focus on the game.
+I decided to go with a green background as it associates with nature and earth.
+The colour scheme is green, white, and black making sure all of it is visible when it is needed.

+I wanted the user to be able to click start to start the game and not when they get rid of the instructions so people can prepare also the same when people decide to click play again they get another chance to prepare to focus on the game.

+With Adobe XD I was able to come up with a Skelton for phone, tablet and webpage see[design.](https://github.com/raniamarhoni/GuessTheFlagGame/blob/f2ca1ea5b6c6cf5621ee7e22341138bf28aef229/assets/design/Game.xd) I used Adobe XD to come up with a skeleton for the game and come up with a design at the same time

+The game will keep track of your high score so the user will have something to beat to make sure they stay playing the game.

 ## How to play
 You have 30 seconds to guess whose flag it is.
 You have 4 options to pick from.